 We are the fifth largest automotive supplier in the world.
-Our sales have grown from \$4.7 billion for the year ended December 31, 1995 to \$14.1 billion for the year ended December 31, 2000.
+Our sales have grown rapidly from \$4.7 billion for the year ended December 31, 1995 to \$14.1 billion for the year ended December 31, 2000.
 The major sources of this growth have been new program awards and the implementation of a strategic acquisition plan to capitalize on supplier consolidation trends in the automotive industry.
 Our customers are the major automotive manufacturers, including General Motors, Ford, DaimlerChrysler, Fiat, BMW, Volkswagen, Peugeot, Toyota, Subaru and Renault.
 As a result, our operations are directly affected by automotive vehicle production.
 The general slowdown in the North American automotive industry, which began in the second half of 2000, has had, and we believe will continue to have, a negative impact on our sales, net income and other results of operations.
-In recent months, global automotive production has also declined.
-Therefore, our reported results of operations for the periods during 2000 and for the year 2000 are not indicative of our expected results of operations for the comparable periods in 2001.
+In recent months, automotive production in several European markets has also declined.
+Ford, one of our largest customers, recently announced reductions in its production schedule for the second half of 2001 due partially to deteriorating economic conditions.
+In addition, the terrorist attacks in the United States on September 11, 2001 may result in a further decline in production volumes for the remainder of 2001.
+Therefore, our reported results of operations for the periods during 2000 are not indicative of our expected results of operations for the comparable periods in 2001.